themanyone/firstpage/README.md

 ## Use GitHub as a Blogging Platform

-Using the above headers we can upload markdown to GitHub and add a permalink: header to it, or create a url: shortcut.
-Put these on the server *once* and the server will track updates as they change on GitHub. **Cached files** with permalink: header will persist even if the remote files are deleted!
-If you do not have access to change the remote file to add a permalink: header to it, use the url : shortcut instead. **URL shortcuts** are never cached.
+Using the above headers we can upload markdown to GitHub and drop shortcuts on the web server.
+The server will track updates as they change on GitHub. **Cached files** with cache: header will persist even if the remote files are deleted!
+If you do not want to keep cached copies around, use the url : shortcut instead. **URL shortcuts** are never cached.

 ## Automatic Keyword Generation

-After choosing an item from the menu, FirstPage inserts a `<meta>` keywords tag.
+After picking an item from the menu, FirstPage inserts a `<meta>` keywords tag.
 Developers can view this using the "inspect element" function in developer tools.
 Modern search engines index these dynamically-created pages, and some of them check keywords against the actual content to make sure no one is gaming the system and inserting irrelevant keywords such as Kanye West.

 ## Supports Responsive Web Design